GetAutomaApp/AutomaInfraCore/App/AutomaUIKit/Sources/AutomaUIKit/Components/Indicators/ProgressIndicatorComponent/ProgressIndicatorComponentDocumentation.md

 ```

 #### Experimenting
-The UI library provides many preview files which all contain a suffix `_Previews` to allow you to experiment with them.
-The Specific preview file for testing the `ProgressIndicatorComponent` can be found at `Sources/AutomaUIKit/Components/Indicators/ProgressIndicatorComponent/ProgressIndicatorComponent_Previews.swift`
+The UI library provides many preview files which all contain a suffix `Previews` to allow you to experiment with them.
+The Specific preview file for testing the `ProgressIndicatorComponent` can be found at `Sources/AutomaUIKit/Components/Indicators/ProgressIndicatorComponent/ProgressIndicatorComponentPreviews.swift`

 ## Props/Parameters
 | Property | Type | Description |